Schwenger/House-Of-Tweets/tools/PoliticianPhotoMiner/workflow.md

 So instead of running `crawl-*.py`, please contact me, to go easy on their websites.

+If there ever are politicians with duplicate name, you'll need to modify the "sanitization"  code in `parse-each.py` so that it generates strictly unique names for each politician, and optionally adapt the full-to-bare name conversion.
+`aggregate.py` and all later stages assume that a `full_name` is strictly unique.

 ### First crawling: `crawl-roots.json`

 - crawls the few "root" websites (roughly 30)